 The Hereford, affectionately known as the Whiteface, is probably the descendant of a cross between the large black cattle of the Welsh and the small red cattle of the Britons of the Roman times.
 The original Herefords existed as early as the 1600s in Herefordshire, England.
-In that day they were primarily draft animals, although surplus calves and oxen past their prime made a final appearance on the table.
+In that day they primarily worked as draft animals, although surplus calves and oxen past their prime made a final appearance on the table.
 Herefords were not specialized for beef until around 1742, when the Industrial Revolution increased the demand for meat in Great Britain.

 The famous statesman Henry Clay of Kentucky imported the first Herefords to America in 1817.
 These cattle interested many Americans, but the Industrial Revolution had not yet begun on our shores.
-A specialized beef breed was of somewhat limited use, and Clay crossed his Herefords with the dual-purpose Shorthorn in an effort to avoid inbreeding.
 In 1840, however, William H. Sotham and Erastus Corning of Albany, New York, established a purebred herd of 22 Herefords.
-This time the cattle maintained their foothold in America and were used to feed swelling population centers on the East Coast as the Industrial Revolution dawned in New England.
+This time the cattle maintained their foothold in America and fed swelling population centers on the East Coast as the Industrial Revolution dawned in New England.
 More importations followed, and slowly the Hereford expanded across the growing nation.